discovery-genomics/discovery-genomics.github.io/src/pipeline-runthrough.md

 `bwa mem` has the option of adding read groups while aligning.
 This is done with the flag `-R`.
 In retrospect, read groups should be added while aligning.
 However, if forgotten, it can be added later with Picard AddOrReplaceReadGroups.

+So now that we have a proper BAM with read groups, it is still unprocessed.
+The next few steps are to do some preprocessing on the BAM to prepare it for variant calling.
+[Here](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165) is a workflow that I followed for BAM preprocessing.